lmatemba5/lmatemba5/README.md

 # Hi,
-I'am Lifa Matemba and i
+I'am Lifa Matemba
-- make Systems (Standalone + Websites)
+- a Systems developer
-- like learning new technologies
+- a tech enthusiast
-- am very sociable and flexible
+- a sociable and flexible and
-- am a muslim
+- a muslim

 # Facts